Learn · Profit & margin

 By Marcus Brandt · Head of Seller Accounting

 ACoS (Advertising Cost of Sale) is the percentage of ad-driven revenue you spend on advertising: ad spend divided by ad sales.
-Sellers constantly ask "what's a good ACoS," but the honest answer isn't a number — it's a relationship to your margin.
+Sellers constantly ask "what's a good ACoS," but the honest answer isn't a number.
+It's a relationship to your margin.
+Amazon reports the figure; the meaning of any particular figure comes from your own cost structure, which Amazon knows nothing about.

 The key concept, and the one that's stable enough to actually rely on, is break-even ACoS.
 Once you understand that, you can judge any ACoS figure for your own product instead of chasing a benchmark that may not apply to you.